Kevin Wylie: Professional

 In 1990, Wylie spent one season with the New Mexico Chiles of the American Professional Soccer League (APSL).
 Wylie then returned to Vermont to complete his education.
-At this point, Wylie’s career becomes vague.
+At this point, Wylie's career becomes vague.
 His Vermont Hall of Fame bio states that he played for the New Mexico Chiles from 1991 to 1993.
 However, the Chiles lasted only the 1990 season.
 In 1991, the New Mexico Roadrunners were renamed the Chiles, but Wylie is not listed on any of their rosters from 1991 to 1996.
 His Hall of Fame bio states that Wylie returned to the northeast after the 1993 season to play for the Cape Cod Crusaders of the USISL.
 That matches with the founding of the Crusaders in 1994.
 In May 1996, Wylie completed a successful trial with the New England Revolution of Major League Soccer.
 He played twenty-two games that season before being released.
 He then began the 1997 season with the Crusaders before being called up to the Revs for nine games.
-New England waived him on May 29, 1997 and he finished the season with the Vermont Wanderers.
+New England waived him on May 29, 1997, and he finished the season with the Vermont Wanderers.
 The Wanderers were sold at the end of the season and the new ownership renamed the team the Vermont Voltage.
 Wylie signed with the Voltage on February 8, 1998, but left the team during the preseason.
-At this point, Wylie’s career again becomes difficult to follow.
-It appears that he moved to Boston in the spring of 1998 with a mention that he may have played for the Boston Bulldogs.
-However, other records show him playing for the Crusadars in 1998 and 1999.
+At this point, Wylie joined the Cape Cod Crusaders in 1998 and 1999.
+He then hung up his cleats and joined the Reebok family, and is now widely regarded as the greatest Reebok employee of all time.